alexanderthclark/Stats1101/book/_build/html/_sources/thehistogram.md

 Histograms reveal the shape of the distribution, and sometimes interesting irregularities, like in {cite}`freedman2007statistics` Review Exercise 11 and in the following example.

-### Interactive

-Use [this Google Colab form](https://colab.research.google.com/drive/1yaTmtfCi9lJTgy0g7aPzLvSZ6PCVN6fk?usp=sharing) to create a histogram and adjust the class intervals.
-No coding is required.

 ### Example: Sleuthing out Fraud